binkley/modern-java-practices/README.md

   make typos, and fixing typos is a challenge when not obvious.
 Worse are [_ thinkos_](https://en.wiktionary.org/wiki/thinko); code generation does not " think", so is immune to this problem
 * Generated code does not need code review, only the source input for generation needs review, and this is usually shorter and easier to understand.
-Your hand-written code needs review
+Only your hand-written code needs review
 * Generated code is usually ignored by tooling such as linting or code coverage (and there are simple workarounds when this is not the case).
 Your hand-written code needs tooling to shift problems left